Debapriya-M/Support-Vector-Machine-Implementation/readme.txt

 	-- <kernel> - linear/rbf
  	-- <dataset>:​ bcd / mnist

-2. To read the MNIS dataset, we have to install python-mist ---> pip install python-mist
+2. To read the MNIST dataset, we have to install python-mist ---> pip install python-mist

 Syntax: